apioo/fusio-plant/README.md

 # Fusio Plant

 Fusio Plant is an open-source server panel to easily self-host apps on your server.
-It can be seen as a modern alternative to tools like cPanel with a simple, performant and clean tech-stack.
+It can be seen as a modern lightweight alternative to cPanel or Plesk with a simple, performant and clean tech-stack.

 ## Goals